raychiu99/DSCI551/README.md

 ### GET:

-Our API supports GET function so that user can retrive the data from our mongodb database,Our get function supports the filter functions order by, limit to first&Last, startat end at, equal to also if we are using orderby the API will create an index in our mongodb data base to help sort the datas
+Our API supports GET function so that user can retrive the data from our mongodb database.
+Our get function supports the filter functions order by, limit to first&Last, startat end at, equal to.
+Also if we are using orderby the API will create an index in our mongodb data base to help sort the datas

 curl -X GET 'http://localhost:5000/users.json'